BMW Z4 (E85): Alpina Roadster S (2004-2006)

 The Alpina Roadster S is a high-performance iteration of the pre-facelift Z4 introduced at the 2003 Frankfurt Motor Show.
-Manufactured by German automobile manufacturer Alpina, the Roadster S was assembled at the manufacturer's Buchloe plant from body-in-white sent by the Spartanburg BMW factory.
+Manufactured by German automobile manufacturer Alpina, the Roadster S was assembled at the manufacturer's Buchloe plant from bodies-in-white sent by the Spartanburg BMW factory.
 The Roadster S was produced for two years (2004 to 2005) before production was halted due to stricter emission regulations stopping engine supplies.
 The Roadster S was available in two trims, those being Standard and Luxury with the Luxury trim adding more creature comforts and bigger wheels over the Standard trim.
+The engine was modified by Alpina, now producing 300 PS and 360 Nm of torque, and the name was changed to E5/2.
 The car had a claimed top speed of 168 mph and accelerated to 100 kph from a standstill in 5.3 seconds.
-The engine was modified by Alpina and change the name to E5/2.
-The engine create max output 300hp and max torque 362 Nm.